mastercomfig/mastercomfig/.github/CONTRIBUTING.md

 There are currently 4 categories for launch options:

-* `Launch Options`: These are launch options everyone should be using, as they benefit all users
+* `Recommended`: These are launch options everyone should be using, as they benefit all users
 * `Extra`: These are launch options people find to be personal preference or for use cases that cannot be applied to all users